 Enter the closing date.
-On a HUD-1, the closing date is the settlement date.
-If a HUD-1 is not used, the closing date is the earlier of the date title transfers or the date the economic burdens and benefits of ownership shift to the transferee.
+On a closing disclosure, the closing date is the closing disclosure date.
+If a closing disclosure is not used, the closing date is the earlier of the date title transfers or the date the economic burdens and benefits of ownership shift to the transferee.